We're giving you the chance to win back the value of your meal - every time you dine this month!

 Engagement party invitations

 Many couples decide to host an official celebration to mark their new engagement.
 This might happen a few weeks after getting engaged, which means you’ll need to sort your engagement party invites fairly quickly.
 To save time, digital invitations are a handy choice, as you can create and send them at the click of a button.
 Remember to include the date, time and name of the venue.
+And, if you don’t have a venue sorted yet, do’t worry, we’ve rounded up plenty of stellar engagement venues in London that are sure to do the trick.

 Engagement gift thank you cards

-You’re likely to receive a few gifts from friends and family at your engagement party, so it’s important you follow up with a thank you card.
+You’re likely to receive a few gifts from friends and family at your engagement party, so it’s important you follow up with a thank-you card.
 Remember to keep any tags and cards you receive alongside the gift, so you remember who they’re from!

 save the dates from With Love Weddings website